Chest Pressure and Pain: Symptoms You Shouldn't Ignore

 Respiratory Causes

-Pneumonia Inflammation on the lungs due to infection, causing chest discomfort, cough, fever, and difficulty breathing.
+• Pneumonia: Infection causes Inflammation in the lungs, chest discomfort, cough, fever, and difficulty breathing.

 Gastrointestinal Causes